Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 * `APP_NAME`

   This denotes the name of the application.
-You will see it at top left bar.
+You will see it at the top left bar.

 * `APP_ENV`